 R v H – represented a male charged with multiple counts of burglary.
 The case involved complex footprint analysis and extensive legal argument over bad character and the admissibility of cell site data.

-R v N – represented a male charged with a mortgage fraud.
+R v N – represented a male charged with a historic mortgage fraud.
+The case involved careful consideration of benefit figures during the confiscation proceedings that followed.

 R v G – represented a female in contested confiscation proceedings involving a million pound benefit figure and multiple shared assets.